Project Regen

 Validating technology.
 Proving scalability.

-Regen Pilot 1 focuses on CCA (Copper, Chromium, Arsenic) timber waste, one of New Zealand’s most persistent industrial contaminants.
+Regen Pilot 1 focussed on CCA (Copper, Chromium, Arsenic) timber waste, one of New Zealand’s most persistent industrial contaminants.

 The system is currently operating at pilot scale to test recovery efficiency, product quality, and throughput performance.